newcontext-oss/kitchen-terraform/examples/getting_started/README.md

   $ mkdir -p test/integration/default/controls
 ```

-This will be our inspec group of tests.
+This will be our default group of tests.
 Now we need to provide a yml
 file with the name of that group within the group directory.
 Go ahead
 and create this: